Citrix Secure Private Access

 Context-based app routing and resource locations selection

-• An internal app URL must be routed externally to prevent traffic from being routed to the Secure Private Access service.
+• An admin wants to route the same app differently for different users.
+For example, an internal app URL must be routed externally for a few users to prevent traffic from being routed to the Secure Private Access service.

-• There is a need to change the resource locations to route requests to the optimal data center to improve performance.
+• There is a need to use different resource locations for different users to route requests to the optimal data center to improve performance.

-The following examples demonstrate the dynamic domain routing configuration use cases.
+The following examples demonstrate the routing exception use cases.

 Use case: Context-based routing